cosimo/rFactor2-DeltaBest/README.txt

 == Status ==

 Currently it works.
 It is quite accurate, but sometimes the delta time reading goes off for an instant.
-That has to be fixed.
 There's also a dynamic colored bar that shows exactly where you are losing (red) or gaining time (green), regardless of your actual difference to best lap.
+Both the bar and the time can be disabled via the ini file.

 That is quite an effective way to improve your lap times, and get to learn a track.